You are not alone.

 This is why, when you’re feeling low, it’s important to surround yourself with people who can support you.
-Your doctor and midwife are the obvious choice to support any health concerns you may have – physically or mentally; and nationally recognised healthcare guidelines are now in place to make sure they look after you.
+Your doctor and midwife need to know how you’re feeling, so they can discuss any health concerns you may have – physically or mentally; and the NICE guidelines are now in place to make sure they look after you.

 Your family and friends can also play an important part in being there for you during your pregnancy and beyond.
 Encouraging them to keep comments helpful and ask you how they can help, can make all the difference.
 This updated website, originally written just for depression in pregnancy, is with both you and them in mind, with links to other resources available.